 Smith Mountain Trail is a 6.8 mile lightly trafficked out and back trail located near Azusa, California that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking and is accessible from October until May.
+The trail is primarily used for hiking and is best used from October until May.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 only did part of the trail. scorching sun and no shade

 Couldn't find the trail head.
 Ended up doing pigeon ridge.
 Any one have any advice on finding the trail head.
 Trying to do in two days.